-In addition to the term lease, Schultz-Gran Prairie Ranches and the Petroleum County Conservation District propose to undertake additional restoration on lands that would be included in the lease.
-Restoration efforts entail removing conifers in four areas on the ranch and reseeding in one area, totaling 73 acres of restoration.
+In addition to the term lease, Burgess Ranch and the Garfield County Conservation District propose to undertake additional restoration efforts on lands that would be included in the lease.
+Restoration efforts entail reseeding about 2,765 acres of cropland back to rangeland.
+Additionally, as many as 15 miles of fence will be marked.
+Most of the acres proposed for reseeding back to rangeland occur in General Habitat, bringing these lands back to rangeland from cultivated cropland.
 If selected for funding, the restoration work costs would be cost-shared with NRCS, and those lands would be included in the term lease.
+Additional funds are contributed by the Bird Conservancy of the Rockies.